 As the result of being the recipient of such unexpected generosity, he turned to me, grinned, and said, “Mommy, that’s collaboration.”

 While I was sure a child with that kind of a vocabulary was a genius, upon questioning, I soon realized that he had simply absorbed collaboration as the word of the day from Sesame Street.

-But it turns out he was on to something because cooperation is, or at least should be, a key word in our vocabulary.
+However, it seems he may have been on to something because collaboration is, or at least should be, a key word in our vocabulary.

-Today it seems business, government, and non-profit organizations are all talking about the importance of cooperation, collaboration, and collective impact.
+Today it seems business, government, and social-profit organizations are all talking about the importance of cooperation, collaboration, and collective impact.

 Unfortunately, there is often confusion about the terminology as too often the terms cooperation, collaboration, and collective impact are used inter-changeably when they are actually quite different.

 Cooperation occurs when groups connect and overlap their goals to improve efficiencies and effectiveness while maintaining their respective mandates and responsibilities.
 It usually involves organizations from the same sector or those who have similar responsibilities but are often cooperating because they have to.
 Coming at it from a scarcity mindset, the focus is typically about protecting and defending one’s piece of the pie.

 While traditionalcollaboration also typically involves groups from the same sector, it is based on an abundance mindset, with the intent of working together to create a bigger pie for all.
 The groups develop new shared goals that promote the efforts of the larger collective, exchanging individual approaches for new ways to share information, resources, and responsibilities.
 By way of example, I used to be part of a collaborative that resulted in joint advocacy and training for recreation practitioners across a region of twelve municipalities.